- Pre-production checklist for E-learning video localization

-The final localization cost is calculated based on video duration.
+The final localization cost is calculated based on a video duration.
 Usually, your localization team checks your source files and technical requirements for the new video and sets the average dollar per minute (euro per minute) rate.

-- Source files (audio and video files, text scripts)
+- Source files (audiovisual files, text scripts)